natyusha/ShokoRelay.bundle/README.md

 **Usage:**
 - Run in a terminal `rescan-recent.py` to trigger a Plex rescan of the 5 most recently added series in Shoko.
-- Append the number of recently added series (from 1-99) to rescan as an argument when 5 isn't enough:
+- Change the number of recently added series (from 1-99) to rescan with an argument when 5 isn't enough:
   - `rescan-recent.py 20` would rescan the 20 most recently added series
 </details>